SavannahAdamsss/collab-3/README.md

 You should edit an HTML file.
 Add a paragraph about something you like.
   - Adam added a paragraph to index.html.

+Slack your partner.
+You should both create an array of objects.
+Each object should have a name and age:
+    - Savannah added an array of objects that each have a name and age.
+    - Adam added an array of objects that each have a name and age.